 Whenever I start planning a party, it helps to have a piece of inspiration.
 That becomes my jumping off point.
 It's also one reason I like you to brainstorm ideas early in your planning process.
 And why I like you to search with broad terms on Etsy and Pinterest.
 Yes,...read more

 Welcome to part six of our Halloween Party Planning Challenge!
 Today,we're talking about the final push to get ready for your Halloween party.
 And later this week, I'll share my party with you plus all the tutorials!
 Here are are the first parts of our series, in case...read more

 Welcome to part five of our Halloween Party Planning Challenge!
 Today, we're focused on party activities.
-I've got 51 awesome Halloween party ideas for you!
-Here are are the first parts of our series, in case you've missed anything: Party Planning Challenge - part one...read more
+I've got 51 awesome Halloween party activity ideas for you!
+Here are are the first parts of our series, in case you've missed anything: Party Planning Challenge -...read more

 Welcome to part four of our Halloween Party Planning Challenge!
 We've had a little bit of a delay as I was down with the flu - ugh.
 It hit our whole house, one after the other.
 Get those flu shots early, friends!
-If you're just joining, here ere are the first parts of...read more
+If you're just joining, here are the first parts of our...read more

 Welcome to part three of my Party Planning Challenge!
 We're all planning our Halloween parties together, a little bit every day.
 If you've missed the first two parts, find them here: Halloween Party Planning Challenge - part one Halloween Party Planning Challenge -...read more